 Learn about and plant native plants in your garden.
 Native plants provide sustenance to valuable pollinators (bees, butterflies, and moths).
 The Xerces Society, a non-profit organization that promotes the conservation of invertebrates and their habitats all over the world, offers a pollinator-friendly Midwestern plant list.
 Chicago Living Corridors, a volunteer organization, believes that private landowners can be vectors for change by restoring wildlife habitat on their land and creating habitat corridors between protected conservation areas in order to reverse diminishing biodiversity, the loss of ecosystem services, and the negative effects of climate change.
 Check out upcoming 2021 native plant sales on their website.

 Convert a sunny area outside your window from lawn to plantings.
 Lawns require many inputs such as time, water, fertilizer, and chemicals.
 By converting a sunny area outside your window to a low-maintenance planting, you reduce the need for these inputs and turn it into a beautiful focal point that can be enjoyed from both inside and outside your home.

 Join the Conservation@Home program.
 The Conservation Foundation is one of the region’s oldest and largest not-for-profit organizations that work to promote environmental stewardship in northeastern Illinois.
-Their Conservation@Home program aims to create beautiful and functional gardens that conserve water and provides habitat for beneficial wildlife.
+Their Conservation@Home program aims to create beautiful and functional gardens that conserve water and provide habitat for beneficial wildlife.
 An application process is required to certify that your garden meets the criteria.
 A certified environmentally friendly landscape is recognized with a Conservation@Home yard sign to post proudly in your garden.